miguel-saldana/pandas-data-analysis/README.md

 ---

-## What you'll find
+## Overview

-This project is not a generic tutorial.
-It’s a structured, hands-on guide that shows how Pandas is actually used in real scenarios.
+This project is a structured, hands-on guide that shows how Pandas is used in real operational contexts.

-Inside the guide:
+It covers the full analytical workflow:

 - Data exploration and validation
-- Cleaning messy real-world datasets
+- Cleaning messy datasets
-- Transforming data into useful features
+- Data transformation and feature creation
 - Building KPIs with GroupBy
 - Merging multiple data sources
 - Time series analysis
-- Visualizing insights
+- Data visualization
 - End-to-end case studies

 ---

-## Real-world focus
+## Real-world context

-All examples are based on operational contexts such as:
+This guide is written in **Italian** and is based on real-world scenarios such as:

 - railway delay analysis
 - urban mobility performance